 Before you travel

-COVID-19 restrictions continue to change here in Canada and around the world.
-Therefore, it’s still important to keep up to date on the COVID-19 situation at home and at your destination.
+It’s still important to keep up to date on the COVID-19 situation at home and at your destination.
 The spread of COVID-19 seems to rise, fall, and rise again.
 Areas that appear to be stable can experience unexpected spikes in the number of cases being reported.
 Entry and exit requirements can change quickly.
 Be aware of this and regularly check the Government of Canada travel advice and advisories.

 If you have any symptoms of COVID-19, stay home.
-Be prepared to be tested for COVID-19 symptoms at the airport.

 COVID-19 vaccination status is not a factor in determining eligibility for benefits; however, a person’s vaccination status may affect how easily they travel between countries.